mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-pix.en.md

 >
 > Attention
 >
-> During brick instantiation, different errors may appear.
+> During Brick instantiation, different errors may appear.
 For more details on each of them, see the [Possible Errors](/developers/en/docs/checkout-bricks/additional-content/possible-errors) section.

 > CLIENT_SIDE
 >
 > h2
 >
-> Render brick
+> Render Brick

-Once instantiated, the brick can be rendered and have all its configurations compiled so that the final structure of the brick is generated.
+Once instantiated, the Brick can be rendered and have all its configurations compiled so that the final structure of the Brick is generated.

-To render the brick, insert the following code after the previous step and fill in the attributes according to the comments highlighted in this same code.
+To render the Brick, insert the following code after the previous step and fill in the attributes according to the comments highlighted in this same code.

 ```javascript
 const renderPaymentBrick = async (bricksBuilder) => {